 SCA release form FAQ and forms (these are the same as the forms we’re providing on the Athenaeum site):

-Waivers and releases should be sent to our Exhibitor Wavers and Releases Mandalorian, The Honorable Aurora Rose Prindel, at firstname.lastname@example.org.
+Please rename your releases as you save them using the “fillable” form.
+For example, 2021_MacEveny_Creative.pdf.
+Waivers and releases should be uploaded through the Upload Tool at the bottom of the Exhibitor Release page, or emailed to our Exhibitor Wavers and Releases Mandalorian, The Honorable Aurora Rose Prindel, at email@example.com.